 A variable has a name and a value associated with it.
-The name, for example, FRED or a single letter such as x , allows the variable to be identified and its value to be accessed.
+The name, for example, FRED or a single letter such as x, allows the variable to be identified and its value to be accessed.
 This value can be changed and retrieved as many times as required.

-Types of variables There are three different types of variables used to store different types of information.
+Types of variables

+There are three different types of variables used to store different types of information.
 These are:

-Integer variables which can only store whole numbers

-• Floating point variables, which can store either whole numbers or fractions

-String variables which store characters.
+- Integer variables which can only store whole numbers - Floating point variables, which can store either whole numbers or fractions - String variables which store characters.

 Each type is distinguished by the last character of the variable name.
 A name by itself, like Fred, signifies a floating point variable; Fred% is an integer variable, and Fred\$ is a string variable.

+Naming variables

-Naming variables The rules for naming variables are as follows:
+The rules for naming variables are as follows:

-• There must be no spaces within the name

-They can contain digits and unaccented upper- and lower-case letters
+- there must be no spaces within the name - they can contain digits and unaccented upper- and lower-case letters - they can be divided into multiple words, using the underscore character () - they must not start with a digit - they must not start with any BASIC keywords.

-• To divide a name into two words, use (underscore)

-They must not start with a digit

-• They must not start with certain BASIC keywords.

 All the following names are allowed:

-Х
+'''

+X

 xpos

 XPOS

 Xpos

 x_position

-greatest_x_position position of X
+greatest_x_position

-Variables and expressions
+position_of_X

 XPOS1

+'''